petergithub/notes/01Technology/MySQL/MySQLNotes.md

 * `--single-transaction`	This option sets the transaction isolation mode to REPEATABLE READ without blocking any applications.
 It is useful only with transactional tables such as InnoDB
 * `--lock-tables=false , -l`	Lock all tables before dumping them.
 The tables are locked with READ LOCAL to allow concurrent inserts in the case of MyISAM tables.
 For transactional tables such as InnoDB and BDB, `--single-transaction` is a much better option, because it does not need to lock the tables at all.
 * `--where, -w` export with condition `mysqldump -uroot -p123456 schemaName tableName --where=" sensorid=11 and fieldid=0" > /home/xyx/Temp.sql`
+* `--insert-ignore`	Write `INSERT IGNORE` statements rather than `INSERT` statements
+* `--force, -f`	Ignore all errors; continue even if an SQL error occurs during a

 #### Import/Restore
 `mysql> USE 数据库名;`
 `mysql> SOURCE d:/mysql.sql;` or
 `mysql -uroot -p dbName < dbName.sql` or
 `mysql -uroot -p dbName -e "source /path/to/dbName.sql"`
+* `--force, -f`	Ignore all errors; continue even if an SQL error occurs
+* `--skip-column-names, -N`	Do not write column names in results.

 #### MySQL Export Table to CSV
 [Select INTO](http://dev.mysql.com/doc/refman/5.7/en/select-into.html)